Arithmetic completely regular codes: Introduction

-It is important here to draw a connection between the present paper and a companion paper, currently in preparation.
-In \cite{KLM}, we will introduce the concept of {\em Leonard completely regular codes} and we will develop the basic theory for them.
-We will also give several important families of Leonard completely regular codes in the classical distance-regular graphs, demonstrating their fundamental role in structural questions about these graphs.
-We conjecture that all completely regular codes in the Hamming graphs with large enough covering radius are in fact Leonard.
+It is important here to draw a connection between the present paper and a companion paper \cite{KLM}.
+In \cite{KLM}, the first three authors introduced the concept of {\em Leonard completely regular codes} and developed the basic theory for them.
+We also gave several important families of Leonard completely regular codes in the classical distance-regular graphs, demonstrating their fundamental role in structural questions about these graphs.
+In fact, we wonder if there exist any completely regular codes in the Hamming graphs with large covering radius that are neither Leonard nor closely related to Leonard codes.
 The class of arithmetic codes we introduce in this paper is perhaps the most important subclass of the Leonard completely regular codes in the Hamming graphs and something similar is likely true for the other classical families, but this investigation is left as an open problem.

+The layout of the paper is as follows.
+After an introductory section outlining the required background, we explore products of completely regular codes in Hamming graphs.
+First noting (Proposition~\ref{PCxC'crimplesbothcr}) that a completely regular product must arise from completely regular constituents, we determine in Proposition \ref{Pprodcrc} exactly when the product of two completely regular codes in two Hamming graphs is completely regular.
+At this point, the role of the arithmetic property becomes clear and we understand that Lemma \ref{Ltridiageigenvalues} gives a generic form for the quotient matrix of such a code.